New catheter lock could slash infection risk in young cancer patients

 Summary

-This study tests whether a taurolidine lock solution, placed inside the catheter after each use, can prevent infections better than a standard saline lock.
-The trial involves 148 children and young adults with cancer who need a central catheter.
-Participants are randomly assigned to receive either the taurolidine or saline lock, and neither they nor their doctors will know which one they get.
+This study tests whether a special solution (taurolidine) placed inside the catheter can prevent infections better than the standard saltwater solution.
+About 148 children with cancer who need a central catheter will take part.
 The goal is to see if the taurolidine lock reduces the number of catheter-related bloodstream infections.

 Disclaimer Read more